OpenBfS/UncertRadio/paper/paper.md

 [@bundesrepublikdeutschland2017].
 Evaluations of radiometric measurements and estimating associated uncertainties are based on the ISO$~$GUM$~$[@jointcommitteeforguidesinmetrology2008] and
 @DIN11929-1:2021 to @DIN11929-4:2021 series.
-The basic part added by DIN EN ISO 11929 requires deriving values of the decision threshold (DT) and the detection limit (DL), known as `characteristic values` in the standard.
+The basic part introduced by DIN EN ISO 11929 requires deriving values of the decision threshold (DT) and the detection limit (DL), known as `characteristic values` in the standard.
 This is usually not covered by other uncertainty-only related software, which publicly available.